sujaltv/ddpw/docs/src/index.rst

 DDPW
 ####

-**Distributed Data Parallel Wrapper (DDPW)** is a lightweight PyTorch-based wrapper that makes it easy to run tasks on various compute platforms.
-DDPW handles scaffolding tasks like creating threads on GPUs/nodes, setting up inter-process communication, `etc.`, and provides simple, default utility methods to move modules to devices and get dataset samplers, allowing the user to focus on the main aspects of the task.
+**Distributed Data Parallel Wrapper (DDPW)** is a lightweight Python wrapper relevant for `PyTorch <https://pytorch.org/>`_ users.

+DDPW handles basic logistical tasks such as creating threads on GPUs/SLURM nodes, setting up inter-process communication, `etc.`, and provides simple, default utility methods to move modules to devices and get dataset samplers, allowing the user to focus on the main aspects of the task.
+It is written in Python 3.10.

 This wrapper offers setups for different compute platforms including: